-- 5.3 To achieve these aims we have identified the following six Objectives for the Wigmore Group Neighbourhood Plan: - OBJECTIVE 1: To ensure that the Wigmore Group Neighbourhood Development Plan promotes sustainable development for this and future generations by protecting key environmental assets (including greenspaces, landscapes, heritage assets and their settings and the Wigmore Conservation Area) and taking account of constraints (e.g. flooding). - OBJECTIVE 2: To promote a level of housing growth that is proportionate to the size of Wigmore village. - OBJECTIVE 3: To ensure that new housing in the group of parishes, is provided in a suitable range of tenures, types and sizes so that local people of all ages can continue to live in the village and parish in a suitable home, families are attracted to the area, and local housing needs are met.

-- OBJECTIVE 4: To maintain the existing character of the group of parishes whilst allowing appropriate limited development, and by protecting and improving existing facilities and services. - OBJECTIVE 5: To ensure that future development in the area reflects the existing styles of buildings and is sympathetic with local traditional building styles. - OBJECTIVE 6: To promote local employment and ensure future development supports existing strengths of the area to enhance the rural economy and improve tourism facilities.
+- 5.3 To achieve these aims and Vision we have identified the following six Objectives for the Wigmore Group Neighbourhood Plan: - OBJECTIVE 1: To ensure that the Wigmore Group Neighbourhood Development Plan promotes sustainable development for this and future generations by protecting key environmental assets (including greenspaces, landscapes, wildlife habitats, heritage assets and their settings and the Wigmore Conservation Area), conserving and safeguarding essential natural resources (e.g. water supplies including boreholes) and taking account of constraints (e.g. flooding). - OBJECTIVE 2: To promote a level of housing growth that is proportionate to the size of Wigmore village. - OBJECTIVE 3: To ensure that new housing in the group of parishes, is provided in a suitable range of tenures, types and sizes so that local people of all ages can continue to live in the village and parish in a suitable home, families are attracted to the area, and local housing needs are met. - OBJECTIVE 4: To maintain the existing character of the group of parishes including their landscape whilst allowing appropriate limited development, and by protecting and improving existing facilities and services. - OBJECTIVE 5: To ensure that future development in the area reflects the existing styles of buildings and is sympathetic with local traditional building styles. - OBJECTIVE 6: To promote local employment and ensure future development supports existing strengths of the area to enhance the rural economy and improve tourism facilities consistent with maintaining the character of the area.